How to Grow Eggplant: The Complete Guide to Aubergines

 About Eggplants

-Eggplants (Solanum melongena) are warm-season vegetables are treated by most North American gardeners as annuals.
+Eggplants (Solanum melongena) are warm-season vegetables that are treated by most North American gardeners as annuals.
 Also called aubergine and brinjal in some countries, eggplants have a tropical and subtropical heritage, so they do require relatively high temperatures, similar to tomatoes and peppers (which, like eggplants, are in the Nightshade family).
-EGgplant grow fastest when temperatures are between 70° and 85°F (21° and 30°C)—and very slowly during cooler weather.
+Eggplant plants grow fastest when temperatures are between 70° and 85°F (21° and 30°C)—and very slowly during cooler weather.

 Like tomatoes and peppers, eggplants develop and hang from the branches of a plant that can grow several feet in height.